home-assistant/home-assistant.io/source/_integrations/august.markdown

 ## Button

-A button is created to wake the lock from a deep sleep.
+Buttons are created to wake locks from a deep sleep.
 If your lock is not reporting a status, it may be in a deep sleep, and the button can be used to wake it.
 Locks are not automatically woken from deep sleep to preserve battery life.

 ## Camera